 The aim of this epic expedition is to make a summit attempt on Mount Halgurd (3,607m).
 This snow-covered mountain is the highest climbable peak in Kurdistan’s Zagros ranges and the highest mountain that lies wholly within Iraq.

-In addition to climbing Mount Zagros, this expedition gives you the chance to experience the rich and hospitable culture of the Kurds.
+In addition to climbing Mount Halgurd, this expedition gives you the chance to experience the rich and hospitable culture of the Kurds.
 Explore Kurdistan’s incredible capital city of Erbil and enjoy a typical Kurdish welcome in the smaller mountain communities encountered en route to Mount Halgurd itself.

 - Conquer Mount Halgurd at 3604m.